sachinpathakvns/firebase-google-signin/README.md

 # Flutter-Firebase With Google Signin

+An app that efficiently manages to optimize the ease of Signing and Signing-out through google firebase

-Integrate Flutter Google SignIn With Firebase to allow user authentication in your Flutter app.
+Integrate's Flutter Google SignIn With Firebase to allow user authentication in your Flutter app.

 ## Screenshots